worrells-best/privacyproxy/README.md

 # PrivacyProxy

 ### What's this?
 A single-threaded privacy-preserving proxy.
 It's an https server that supports only the CONNECT method (and the proxying that should follow).
-An allowlist is used to identify supported proxy endpoints (in the format host:port).
+An allowlist is used to identify supported proxy endpoints (in the format "host:port").

 ### In what ways is privacy preserved?
 When used appropriately:
 1. Client's IP address is hidden from the end-server.
-2. Data sent to the end-server is hidden from this proxy.
+2. Data sent between the client and the end-server is hidden from this proxy.

 ### How do I connect to this proxy?
 1. Establish a TLS connection to the proxy.